-Have you recently been involved in a car accident in San Antonio?
+Have you recently been involved in a vehicle accident in San Antonio?
 Are you confused and unsure of what is going to happen next?
 If so, you’ve come to the right place.
-We have addressed some of the most frequently asked questions our clients have had regarding the car accident claims process below.
+We have addressed some of the most frequently asked questions our clients have had regarding the vehicle accident claims process below.
 If you have additional questions, get in touch with our office to schedule a free consultation.

 Many injury victims are able to avoid going to court by obtaining a reasonable settlement from the insurance company.
 However, if the liable party was uninsured or if insurance simply doesn’t cover the full extent of your losses, it may be in your best interests to prepare for court.